-Patients require a large initial dose of T 4 (300 to 500 mcg IV) or T 3 (25 to 50 mcg IV).
-The IV maintenance dose of T 4 is 75 to 100 mcg once/day and of T 3 , 10 to 20 mcg bid until T 4 can be given orally.
+Patients require a large initial dose of T4 (300 to 500 mcg IV) or T3 (25 to 50 mcg IV).
+The intravenous maintenance dose of T4 is 75 to 100 mcg once a day and of T3, 10 to 20 mcg twice a day until T4 can be given orally.
 Corticosteroids are also given because the possibility of central hypothyroidism usually cannot be initially ruled out.
 The patient should not be rewarmed rapidly, which may precipitate hypotension or arrhythmias.

 Secondary hypothyroidism is less common; it is due to pituitary or hypothalamic disease, and TSH levels are low.

 Symptoms develop insidiously and typically include cold intolerance, constipation, and cognitive and/or personality changes; later, the face becomes puffy and the facial expression dull.